travis-ci/docs-travis-ci-com/user/billing-overview.md

 ---

-> A new billing engine has been introduced on November 1st, 2020 to [https://travis-ci.com](https://travis-ci.com)
+> A new billing engine was introduced on November 1st, 2020 to [https://travis-ci.com](https://travis-ci.com)

 ## Travis CI Plan types